Date(s) - 07/11/2016 - 06/11/2017

-Taking place on the First Monday of every month; whether you are novice or an expert, producer, performer or interested participant, do come and join in.
-The content of the events are decided upon by the participants, but follow a pattern, of a talkshop one month, the following month, by walkshops (testing our audio, geo-located, or sound walks), and the third month by a listening salon in a 3D sound suite.
+Taking place in south east London, on the First Monday of every month; whether you are novice or an expert, producer, performer or interested participant, do come and join in.

 - There is no charge – all we ask is that you let us know if you are coming by registering.

 - On the registration form we will ask you to provide 2 sentences that we will include in the list of participants to be shared before the event – one sentence for you to introduce yourself and one sentence for why you want to come – this will help speed up introductions.

 - We will also ask if you are happy for your e mail address to be included along with your 2 sentences, to ease networking amongst participants.

 - If you would like to have a time slot run a listening project or make a presentation, please indicate this on the form.
 We will ask you to provide details including a description, context, duration, format and how it was recorded and produced.

 - Do please add any other information you feel may be pertinent, including works you may have composed, or themes you would like to have discussed.

 The talkshop venues may not have technical provision for listening to recorded pieces – if you know of a venue that would offer such facilities every quarter, please let us know.

 If you can’t make it, but would like to contribute the Sound Salon, then please complete this short survey: https://www.surveymonkey.co.uk/r/QDWBCPN